palmamango/TechProject/methodology.md

 ### 2.2 Linking Instruments to Cultural Events

+In our exploration, we decided to focus specifically on the mandolin for further enrichment because it was the instrument that, in our initial queries ([Query 3](#query-3)), was not connected to the `arco:MusicHeritage` class.
+This indicated potential gaps in its representation within the ArCo Knowledge Graph, which suggested that there might be other important cultural and historical connections missing as well.

 Before performing the SPARQL query, we utilized a Large Language Model (LLM) to explore potential historical events or cultural practices in Italy that could be linked to the mandolin.
 The prompt we used in the LLM was:

 > ### Prompt: